Free security tool

 Does the checker work for all blockchain networks?

 The EVM Address Risk Checker supports Ethereum, Binance Smart Chain, Polygon, Arbitrum, Optimism, Base, and Avalanche.
 The TRON Address Risk Checker supports TRON.
-Bitcoin and Solana addresses are not yet supported.
-Each network has its own dedicated checker.
+Solana now has its own dedicated wallet safety checker.
+Bitcoin addresses are not yet supported.

 What does the risk score mean?